Tips for Educators

 Use the book to flip your classroom

-David Landes of the University of Pittsburgh tells how here.
+David Landes of the American University in Dubai tells how here.

 Assign field reports